Human-in-the-loop

 How it works

-1. The AI agent determines a tool call requires human approval.
+1. The agent streams a response that includes a tool call requiring approval.

 1